martinwrightdesign/HolyTerra/_posts/2023-10-27-maelumgwar-ironhands.md

  {% include post-components/pullquote.html
 	cite = Maelum Gwar
-	quote = "Ferrus is gone, and with him my obligation of stewardship.
+	quote = Ferrus is gone, and with him my obligation of stewardship.
 I cannot wait idle while all we have built is torn down.
 I will turn the keys I bear and unleash that which is in my keeping upon those who have sided with the Warmaster.
 They deserve no better than these horrors.
 I will become the architect of their end.
 The Sons of Ferrus will not be found wanting, we will not fall
-	"
 %}

 Gawr is a near mythical figure in the Xth, his name appears throughout the legion's history, often tied with Ferrus' nascent Tactical Dreadnaught armour programme - particularly the prototyping of the Gorgon pattern suits - and envoy missions to Mechanicum Forgeworlds.